mitmath/1806/summaries.md

 The identity transformation when W=V and m=n is the transformation Tv=v for all v in V.

-We consider two situations 1. rotation of ℜ³  2. polynomial shifting where one might have T=identity A≠I  and T≠identity A=I.
+We consider two situations <br> 1. rotation of ℜ³ <br>  2. polynomial shifting where one might have T=identity A≠I  and T≠identity A=I.